Privacy Policy

 | Legal & security | Preventing fraud (Stripe Radar), detecting bot submissions, maintaining audit trails, responding to legal requests. |

 We collect personal information only by lawful and fair means, and only when reasonably necessary for one or more of our functions or activities.
-The lawful bases we rely on:
+Depending on the person, purpose and applicable law, we rely on:

 - Performance of contract — to deliver the service you've engaged us for.